qwertyuiop1379/libfiledialog/README.md

 `dialog.filter = @[ @"All files (*.*)|*.*", @"Text files (*.txt)|*.txt" ];`
 Each file type is a string in an array.

 The `|` is the separator between two values.
 On the left of the separator is the text that will be displayed.
-In this case, the text "All files (*.*)" will be displayed.
+In this case, the text `All files (*.*)` will be displayed.
 On the right side is the actual filter to apply.
-Since it's just *.*, every file will be shown.
+Since it's just `*.*`, every file will be shown.

 You could do something like `@"This one file|somefile.mm"` and the dialog would only show files named "somefile.mm".